anjackson/anjackson.github.io/_posts/2004-04-22-more-jam-than-man.md

 redirect_from:
 - "/node/544/"
 permalink: "/2004/04/22/more_jam_man/"
-tags:
+category: Travels
-- Travels
+tags: []
 ---
-[image:543,right,10,5]Milford Sound, with clear blue skies.
+[image](/node/[image:543,right,10,5])Milford Sound, with clear blue skies.
 I am clearly too lucky by half.
 It was just _so beautiful_ - awe inspiring.
 Long day, but very very very much worth it.

 Dunedin tommorrow - allegedly the Edinburgh of the southern hemisphere.
 As long as there are no _{explicit hyperbole}_ bagpipers there, I'll be happy.  ;)